faenrandir/a_careful_examination/documents/motivation_to_resign/motivation_to_resign.md

+---
-## Motivation to resign from the LDS Church
+title: "Motivation to resign from the LDS Church"
+permalink: /motivation-to-resign/
+doctype: snippet
+layout: page
+---

 After having carefully and near-comprehensively analyzed the source data and both apologetic and antagonistic explanations of the foundational truth claims of the Church, I am convinced that the foundational truth claims of the Church do not stand up to scrutiny.